Hodgeville: Education

 Hodgeville School is located in the community.
 Prior to 2002, there were an elementary school and a high school.
 The elementary school underwent renovations and the high school moved into the elementary school building.

 Notable people

-The provincial Flag of Saskatchewan was originally created here, by a man named Anthony Drake, a school teacher from Hodgeville in 1969.
-The Heritage Museum displays the flag, a Western Red Lily on a green and gold field, alongside Anthony's story.
+The provincial Flag of Saskatchewan was originally created in 1969 by Anthony Drake, a school teacher from Hodgeville.
+The flag is displayed at the Heritage Museum.